Contents

 #

-• You must include a LICENSE file.
+• Include a LICENSE file in your package.
 We recommend the BSD 3-clause license, which the Dart and Flutter teams typically use.
-However, you can use any license that's appropriate for your package.
-You must also have the legal right to redistribute anything that you upload as part of your package.
+However, you can use any license appropriate for your package.

 #